-Join David Gassner for an in-depth discussion in this video Creating and compiling a hello world application, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Creating and compiling a hello world application, part of Learning Go.

 - So now it's time for the traditional "hello world" application.
 The first application you always write in every new programming language.
 I'm working in the Exercise Files folder in Visual Studio Code.
 And I'm going to right-click on the 01_06 folder.
 And create a new file.
 I'll name the file "helloworld" with the file extension ".go".
 Every source code file in Go has the .go file extension.
 Now, the first statement in the file is a package declaration.

 It starts with the keyword "package".
 Your startup file always has a package of main.
 It's an identifier, not a string, so you don't put quotes around it.
 Also the package name doesn't have to match the name of the directory, or the source code file, as is the case in, say, Java.
 So in this example, my directory is just a number, the source code file is helloworld.go, and the package is main.
 And that's just fine.
 When we get into complete workspaces later on, I'll show you some more traditional ways of naming folders.